AryaaSk/Native/README.md

 ### Page Layout
 Once you have import Native, you can create elements using special Native classes, and then just handle all events using JS as usual.
 This is only meant to be a CSS framework.

-A Native view must have a Navigation bar, a Main section, and a Tab bar.
-So format your HTML body like this:
+A Native view must have a Navigation bar, a Main section, and optionally a Tab bar.\
+Format your HTML body like this:
 ```html
 <div class="navigation-bar">
         <div class="leftButtons"></div>